r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 Google WILL NOT necessarily show the Schema data though.
 They check a few things first and may choose not to show your rich schema.
 For instance, they check the overall quality of the site, and if the Schema content is representative of the main content of the page or not.

-Here is a quote from one of Google's help article:
+Here is a quote from one of Google's help articles:
 `We perform algorithmic and manual quality checks to ensure that structured data meets relevancy standards.
 In cases where we see structured data that does not comply with these standards, we reserve the right to disable rich snippets for a site in order to maintain a high-quality search experience for our users.
 Read our webmaster guidelines for more details.`

 Link: <a href="https://s.rankmath.com/googlestructureddata" target="_blank">https://s.rankmath.com/googlestructureddata</a>

-= Why is the Carousel or Data Highlighter Not Working? = Google can actually extract contents from your pages and display as a rich carousel (AMP or not).
+= Why is the Carousel or Data Highlighter Not Working? = Google can actually extract content from your pages and display it as a rich carousel (AMP or not).

 But to make it easier, the best you can do is to use the Data Highlighter option in your Search Appearance tab in Webmaster Tools for your important pages (especially the pillar posts) but not on all content types.
 Rank Math SEO makes it extremely convenient to do so.

 To learn more about using this feature, visit <a href="https://s.rankmath.com/googledatahighlighter" target="_blank">https://s.rankmath.com/googledatahighlighter</a>

 = How to enter Meta Keywords in the plugin? =
-Google does not use the keywords meta tag in web ranking.
+Google does not use the keyword meta tag in web ranking.
 Here's a video supporting that: https://youtu.be/jK7IPbnmvVU
 Bing also mentioned the following statement
 Today, it's pretty clear the meta keyword tag is dead in terms of SEO value.
 Sure, it might have value for contextual ad systems or serve as a signal to bots plying the web looking for topics to target, but as far as search goes, that tag flatlined years ago as a booster.